Lost Traffic Ticket in Arkansas

-If you can remember where you got your traffic ticket, you have it easy: Just find the District Court for that area.
+If you can remember where you got your AR traffic ticket, you have it easy; just find the District Court for that area.
 District Courts handle all traffic tickets in Arkansas.

-If you can’t remember where you got your traffic ticket, you’ll need to begin a process of elimination.
+If you can't remember where you got your AR traffic ticket, you'll need to begin a process of elimination.

 Try to think of any kind of landmark, business, or even school you saw when you were pulled over.
-These markers can help the court’s clerk determine if you’re under that court’s jurisdiction or if you need to contact another court.
+These markers can help the court's clerk determine if you're under that court's jurisdiction or if you need to contact another Arkansas traffic court.

-Once you know or have an idea of which court has your ticket, you can contact the court and ask for information about your misplaced traffic ticket.
+Once you know or have an idea of which court has your AR traffic ticket, you can contact the court and ask for information about your misplaced traffic ticket.

 Head over to the Arkansas Judiciary District Courts page.
 From there, you'll find a Judicial Directory and, if applicable, links to court websites.

 Remember to ask:

-- For the exact traffic ticket fine and court costs (and your citation, if you want to pay your fine online).
+- For the exact traffic ticket fine and court costs (and your citation number, if you want to pay your fine online).

-- The date by which you must pay the ticket, appear in court, and/or enter your plea.
+- The date by which you must pay your Arkansas traffic ticket, appear in court, and/or enter your ticket plea.

 - Whether you're required to appear in court.

-NOTE: It can take up to a week for citations to appear in the courts’ systems.
+NOTE: It can take up to a week for Arkansas traffic citations to appear in the courts' systems.

 - No contest.

 - Not guilty.

-The best option for you depends on factors like your charge and your current driving record.
+The best option for you depends on factors like your traffic offense and your current AR driving record.

 For example, drivers with minor violations and relatively healthy driving records often plead "guilty" or "no contest" simply to put the situation behind them.

-On the other hand, drivers who believe they can prove they’re innocent―especially drivers with serious charges―opt to fight the charges in court.
+On the other hand, drivers who believe they can prove they're innocent―especially drivers with serious violations―opt to fight the charges in court.

 (Plead Guilty or No Contest)